Bug report #8348

 For me I have the issue that I have a mouse wheel that is a bit oversensitive and I cannot use it reliably to pan the map (when you click the mouse wheel in and pan) so switching to the zoom and pan tools is useful.
 I also have to draw data using WMS layers as a base, so being able to accurately select the area I want is useful to avoid WMS downloading more times than necessary.

-#8 Updated by Jürgen Fischer about 8 years ago
+#8 Updated by Jürgen Fischer over 9 years ago

 Radim Blazek wrote:

 BTW, you can switch back to digitizing mode (or to any other non zoom tool) by right mouse button.
 Or at least it was always working that way and it should work in that manner.